 Well, after my baby was born that magic switch you often hear about of all the pain immediately disappearing was flicked.
 Endorphins rushed through me and I was on the biggest high of my life.
 It took only a matter of 2 weeks before I was saying that I wouldn’t mind having another baby and going through labour again…thinking to myself how I would cope better and what I would do differently to help the process along more smoothly and quickly.
 I had also started hearing about doulas at this point and the thought of working towards becoming a doula myself.

 I went on to have 2 other children and had very different birth experiences with them.
 My second labour was one of those urban-legends you hear about where there wasn’t any pain, just mild discomfort at worst.
 And my 3rd birth experience was my most enjoyable as my other 2 children were in the labour room with me and saw their brother born.
 They helped keep me focused as I wanted them to feel birth was a wonderful experience and not something scary.

 In 2014, once my youngest entered toddlerhood, I began to pursue my doula dream and attended my first birth as a doula in July of that year.
-From then, I have gone on to support over 40 women and it is wonderful to meet so many different and interesting people through my work.
+From then, I have gone on to support over 100 women and their partners in labour, and countless more through my Doula Cafe get-togethers, Breathing for Birth Classes, Birth preparation and post-partum support.
+It is wonderful to meet so many different and interesting people through my work.

 For anyone who is interested in hiring a doula for their birth in Japan, I’d love to get in contact and meet!